hernandito/docker-templates/README.md

 # docker-containers
-These containers are to be used with unRAID Dcocker.
+These containers are to be used with unRAID Docker.
 I am not an expert, so use with caution.

 You have been warned...
 I am NOT an EXPERT!